bppwrite/bppwrite.github.io/CONTRIBUTING.md

+# Contributing Content

+The following is a fairly comprehensive guide for contributing new or changes to the site content.
+For guidance with contributing additional coding elements, like CSS and Javascript, see [CONTRIBUTING-DEV](CONTRIBUTING-DEV.md)

 ## Creating a Show or Event

 This process is generally the same for Shows and Events but they are in two different directories, `show/` and `event/` respectively.